-Lions have strong, compact bodies and powerful forelegs, teeth, and jaws for pulling down and killing prey.
-Their coats are yellow-gold.
-Adult males have shaggy manes that range in color from blond to reddish-brown to black and also vary in length.
-The length and color of the mane is believed to be determined by such factors as age, genetics and hormones.
-Young lions have light spotting on their coats that will disappear as they grow.
+Lions have strong, compact bodies and powerful forelegs, teeth and jaws for pulling down and killing prey.
+Their coats are yellow-gold, and adult males have shaggy manes that range in color from blond to reddish-brown to black.
+The length and color of a lion's mane is likely determined by age, genetics and hormones.
+Young lions have light spotting on their coats that disappears as they grow.

 The Smithsonian's National Zoo's lions eat ground beef, which is commercially produced to meet the nutritional needs of carnivores.
-Twice a week, they receive knucklebones or beef femurs and once a week they receive rabbits, which exercise the cats' teeth and jaws.
+Twice a week, they receive knucklebones or beef femurs, and once a week they receive rabbits, which exercise the cats' teeth and jaws.

-Females are receptive to mates for a few days several times a year, unless they are pregnant or nursing.
-Mating spurs ovulation.
-Females typically give birth to one to four cubs after a gestation of about three and a half months.
-Cubs typically nurse for six months, but start eating meat at three months
+Females are receptive to mates for a few days several times a year, unless they are pregnant or nursing, and mating spurs ovulation.
+They typically give birth to a litter every two years.

 Females usually give birth to one to four cubs after a gestation of about 3 1/2 months.
 Cubs typically nurse for six months but start eating meat at three months.
 Due to dangers, including starvation during times of food shortage and attacks by male lions taking over prides, up to 80 percent of lion cubs die within their first 2 years of life.

 Lions in zoos may live into their late teens or early 20s.
 In the wild, a lioness may live up to 16 years, but males rarely live past the age of 12.

 During the past decade, lion populations have declined by about 30 percent.
 Currently, an estimated 20,000 lions remain in the wild.